-In July 2019 more than 15,000 CTD profiles have been collected by the MOCCA fleet.
-It is growing to about 600 new profiles each month by now.
+In April 2020 more than 20,000 CTD profiles have been collected by the MOCCA fleet.
+It is growing to about 500 new profiles each month by now.

 The delay from float completing its upward profile to completion of processing at the different DACs is monitored and shows that for the last 3 months BODC achieved a median of 10 hrs and a mean of 20 hrs, both within the Argo target of 24 hrs.
 During the final month of the reporting period BODC have improved delivery such that the median delay remains stable at 11 hrs and the mean has significantly improved to just 17 hrs.
+The improved delays at BODC in the end of 2019 and beginning of 2020 is due to the update of the processing chain needed to handle float that went under ice.

-Figure 11: Number of monthly observations collected by MOCCA floats.
+Figure 12: Number of monthly observations collected by MOCCA floats.
+Source: AIC/JCOMMOPS.

-In terms of the current partition of observations processed, Coriolis accounts for about 2/3 and BODC about 1/3.
-This is expected due to the later start of RT processing by the BODC, and it will be balanced in the future.
+In terms of the current partition of observations processed, Coriolis accounts for less 2/3 and BODC more than 1/3.
+This is expected due to the later start of RT processing by the BODC and the Baltic floats with many profiles that are handled by Coriolis; it will be balanced in the future.

-Figure 12: Observations distribution by DAC.
+Figure 13: Observations distribution by DAC.
+Source: AIC/JCOMMOPS.